-Cerebroprotein Hydrolysate is used in the treatment of alzheimer's disease (brain disorder that affects memory and intellectual ability), stroke (decreased blood supply to brain), dementia in parkinson's disease (a disorder of the nervous system that causes difficulties with movement and balance), age related memory loss and head trauma
+Cerebroprotein Hydrolysate is used in the treatment of alzheimer's disease, stroke, dementia in parkinson's disease, age related memory loss and head trauma.

 How it works

 Cerebroprotein hydrolysate belongs to class of drugs known as nootropics.
 It works on the central nervous system and improves the metabolism of neuron and protects nerves from damage.